-The reason, why she and her husband came to Bukówko was in the need for space, she tells.
+The reason, why she and her husband Zdzisław came to Bukówko was in the need for space, she tells.
 Certainly, the proportions of a manor offer a feeling of freedom with its 4 meter something high ceilings and huge windows.
-Before Bukówko, Zofia and her husband had lived in a small house in a village near her hometown Braniewo, located in the district of Masuria. „It wasn’t suitable for two adults, three children and a fourth on it’s way.“ So in 1988 they moved into their big flat in the manor, which had been turned into a school for 120 pupils. „The house held a climate of a school, but still everyone called it „the palace“, she remembers.
+Before Bukówko, the couple had lived in a small house in a village near her hometown Braniewo, located in the district of Masuria. „It wasn’t suitable for two adults, three children and a fourth on it’s way.“ So in 1988 they moved into their big flat in the manor, which had been turned into a school for 120 pupils. „The house held a climate of a school, but still everyone called it „the palace“, she remembers.

-Back then, the 29-year old Zofia was happy for two reasons: She and her husband had found work as teachers.
-Secondly, but more importantly, they had found a true home which would respond to their needs.
-In the communist era of the late 1980s, finding a flat was a complicated matter.
-Peoples‘ life was mostly dominated by the Government, dictating people where to work, what range they could achieve according to their willingness for compliancy with the authorities.
+Back then, the 29-year old Zofia was happy for two reasons: She and Zdzisław had found work as teachers.
+Secondly, but more importantly, they had found a real home for themselves, which perfectly responded to their needs as a family.
+In the Communist era of the late 1980s, finding a flat was a complicated matter.
+Peoples‘ life was mostly dominated by the Government – where to work, what range they could achieve according to their willingness for compliancy with the authorities.
 Finding a nice place to live was considered luxury.
 People were used to being squeezed in the tiniest chambers and it was always a good idea to get married because then, after having been officially confirmed as a respectable union, one could hope for a prioritized position on the waiting list.

-For the Kosczans, having been married already, manor Bukówko turned out to be the perfect two-in-one-option.
+For the Koczans, having been married already, manor Bukówko turned out to be the perfect two-in-one-option.
 Three teacher-families living and working under the same roof. „It was a lovely time“, Zofia tells.

 Despite their happiness, they were always short on money.
 When they could not afford a new tyre for their old car, a Fiat, they started to search for alternatives.
 It became the turning point in their life, heaving them into a self-employment-adventure.
 Zofia remembers: „My husband made up his mind to find a solution.
 One day, playing with our children and their wooden toys, it suddenly struck him: Why not build furniture out of wood?“ As a matter of fact, finding a flat was not the only disadvantage one had to endure as a citizen of the Communist regime.
 People had to endure tough restrictions on consumerist matters.
 You could not just enter a shop and get what you wanted.
 So you had more or less two options, to get the desired item: Either in asking for help by those, who could miraculously get them and would be willing to share it with you as an act of generosity or pity (or both).
 Or one had to handle the problem in the do-it-yourself-manner.
 The later turned out to be the most lasting decision for the couple Kosczan.

-In 1990 Zofia‘s husband was able to quit his job as a teacher and to start his own company as wood builder.
+In 1990 Zdzisław was able to quit his job as a teacher and to start his own company as wood builder.
 People from all around asked for his furniture, which was hard to get in a rural region.
 It was ten years later that those skills were demanded at a grander level.
 In 2000 the municipality planed to close their school.
-The couple Kosczan was confronted with a tough decision: To leave the manor.
+The couple Koczan was confronted with a tough decision: To leave the manor.
 Or to buy it.

 „We did not want to loose our home and the company was running well, so after thinking about it thoughtfully, we finally said: Let’s do it!“, Zofia says.
 With the help of friends they could afford to buy it – which had put them on top of a line of a longstanding history of ownership of Bukówko manor.
 Zofia finally also quit her job as a teacher to take care of her husbands‘ business.
 At first they planed to live in the manor and turn it into a showroom for the furniture he produced.